 Olympian Zeus temple

 The Temple of the Olympian Zeus in Athens, Greece: This half-ruined temple is dedicated to Zeus, the chief of the Olympian Gods, and that is how it took its name, the temple of the Olympian Zeus.
-It stands within a walking distance from the Athens centre, only 500 m south east of the Acropolis and 700 m south of Syntagma Square.
+It stands within a walking distance from the Athens center, only 500 m southeast of the Acropolis and 700 m south of Syntagma Square.
 This temple is very close to other monuments of Athens, such as Kallimarmaro Stadium, the Hadrian's Arch and Zappeion Megaron.

 The temple remained incomplete for the next 336 years.
 In 174 BC, the king Antiochus IV Epiphanes started the reconstruction of the temple, replacing the building material from limestone to the high-quality Pentelic marble and the architectural style from Doric to Corinthian.
 In fact, it was the first time that the Corinthian order was used for the exterior decoration of a temple.
 However, when Antiochus died, the project remained again unfinished.

 In 125 BC, the Roman emperor Hadrian included this temple in his Athens building programme.
 Many statues of gods and Roman emperors adorned the temple, including an enormous chryselephantine statue of Zeus.
 In its final form, the temple had 104 columns of 17 m high each and 2 m in diameter each.